Mint infused sugar is a delicious ingredient for baked goods and all kinds of recipes. It's a great way to use up an abundant mint harvest!

-So you’ve made mint extract.
-You’ve made mint tea, and stored enough dried mint to last you through a few winters.
+So, you’ve made a mint extract.
+You’ve made mint tea and stored enough dried mint to last you through a few winters.
 Maybe you’ve made mint chutney, mint jelly, or candied the cooling leaves for future teatimes.
 But you still. have. too. much. mint.

 Well, I have a new project for you!
 This one is easy enough to do in one afternoon, and it’s a good craft to do with kids.
 It’s not likely they could harm your mint patch.
 A nuclear blast might not harm your mint patch.

 This cooling, tingling sugar is great as a topper for brownies, cakes, or pies heading into the oven.
 It adds a zip to your cocktails when you use it to rim your glass (julep, anyone?), or you can stir it into your tea or coffee for a hint o’mint.

 1. Pick as much mint as you want – don’t worry, you can practically harvest mint into the ground and odds are it’ll be back even stronger next year!